Wolfenheimm/automuse/README.md

 # AutoMuse
-Automuse is a discord bot that plays music in a discord voice channel via commands.
-At the moment, only youtube video or playlist links can be played.
-It's also possible to query youtube instead of entering links and choose from a menu.
-Feel free to add songs to the songQualityIssues.json file, I take requests and add them in!
+Automuse is a discord bot that plays YouTube music in a discord voice channel via commands.

-The bot is still a WIP and may not work as intended.
+The bot is still a WIP and has some kinks from time to time.

 :point_right: Set up your bot on the discord developer portal [here](https://discord.com/developers/applications), and see the permissions section below for more information on how to configure it.
 You will also need to Get/set your bot token from here as well.